-The expiration date for the exchange offer is 5:00 p.m., New York City time, on , 2003.
-We may extend this expiration date in our sole discretion, but in no event to a date later than , 2003.
+The expiration date for the exchange offer is 5:00 p.m., New York City time, on Thursday, September 18, 2003.
+We may extend this expiration date in our sole discretion.
 If we so extend the expiration date, the term "expiration date" shall mean the latest date and time to which we extend the exchange offer.